 You can enable a secret status menu item that shows computer info.
-Example values include: “HostName”, “SystemVersion”, “SystemBuild”, “SerialNumber”, “IPAddress”, “DSStatus”, “Time”.
-To enable, run this command in the terminal, with the last option being the one that you want displayed first.
+Example values include: “HostName”, “SystemVersion”, “SystemBuild”, “SerialNumber”, “IPAddress”, “DSStatus”, and “Time”.
+To enable, run the command below in Terminal, with the last option being the one that you want displayed first.
 Then click on the clock in the login window.

 sudo defaults write /Library/Preferences/com.apple.loginwindow AdminHostInfo IPAddress

 4. Log in with a PIN instead of a password

 macOS has support for smart cards, and the YubiKey can be set up as a smart card.
 If you insert a configured Yubikey, you can pair the Yubikey authentication to the user account.
 The next time you log in, you use a PIN rather than a password.

 5. Show Login Window with Full Disk Encryption

 If you enabled Full Disk Encryption (File Vault), you enter your password at first startup to unlock the disk and you never see the Login Window.
 To have your Mac show the Login Window instead of automatically logging in, enter this command in Terminal: